python/cpython/Doc/library/shutil.rst

    The keyword-only *filter* argument is passed to the underlying unpacking function.
 For zip files, *filter* is not accepted.
-   For tar files, it is recommended to use the default, ``'data'``, unless using features specific to tar and UNIX-like filesystems.
+   For tar files, it is recommended to use ``'data'`` (default since Python 3.14), unless using features specific to tar and UNIX-like filesystems.
    (See :ref:`tarfile-extraction-filter` for details.)

    .. audit-event:: shutil.unpack_archive filename,extract_dir,format shutil.unpack_archive